treeverse/lakeFS/docs/integrations/spark.md

 ## Use the S3 gateway

 lakeFS has an S3-compatible endpoint.
 Simply point Spark to this endpoint to get started quickly.
-You will use S3-style URIs to access your data, e.g. `s3a://example-repo/example-branch/example-table`.
+You will access your data using S3-style URIs, e.g. `s3a://example-repo/example-branch/example-table`.

 ### Configuration
 {: .no_toc }